California Alliance for Freight Innovation

 Autonomous Trucking in California

-What are the benefits of autonomous trucking?
+What are the benefits of autonomous trucks?

 In the coming years, autonomous trucks will fundamentally change the manner and speed in which goods move in our country while making roads safer for everyone.
 This technology also presents an array of environmental benefits, including greater fuel efficiency, more efficient use of physical infrastructure, reduced congestion, and reduced agricultural spoilage and related preservation of soil and water resources.